DEFRA/cdp-python-backend-template/README.md

 Ruff is configured in the `.ruff.toml` file

+### Docker

+This repository uses Docker throughput its lifecycle i.e. both for local development and the environments.
+A benefit of this is that environment variables & secrets are managed consistently throughout the lifecycle

+See the `Dockerfile` and `compose.yml` for details

 ## Local development

-### Setup
+### Setup & Configuration

-Libraries: Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)

-Environment variables: `compose/aws.env`
+Follow the convention below for local environment variables and secrets in local development.
+Note that it does not use .env or python-dotenv as this is not the convention in the CDP environment.

+**Environment variables:** `compose/aws.env`.

-Secrets: `compose/secrets.env`.
+**Secrets:** `compose/secrets.env`.
 You need to create this, as it's excluded from version control.

+**Libraries:** Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)

+**Pre-Commit Hooks:** Ensure you install the pre-commit hooks, as above

 ### Development